Vortioxetine hydrobromide (vor-tee-ox-e-teen high-dro-bro-mide)

 You must stop taking Brintellix at least two weeks before you start taking an MAOI

 St. John's Wort, a herbal remedy

-sumatriptan (and similar medicines ending in 'triptan'), medicines used to treat migraine headaches
+sumatriptan (and similar medicines ending in 'triptan'), medicines used to treat migraine

 lithium, used to treat mood swings and some types of depression